AmeliaG23/MyDrive/README.md

 ```

 Open the project in Expo Go on your mobile device by scanning the QR code from the terminal or Expo DevTools.

-⚠️ Warning: This project was built before the release of Expo Go 54.
-Some features may not behave as expected on newer versions.

 ## Notes & Warnings